cksystemsteaching/selfie/book.md

  11001110 = 85 + two’s complement of 7
 ```

-And finally get rid of the MSB to correct for introducing the twos complement
+And finally get rid of the MSB to correct for introducing the twos complement:

 ```
  11001110 = 85 + two’s complement of 7